nghminh163/t430-macos/README.md

 ## Important info

-* Don't put any kext in S/L/E, Clover will load them automatically.
+* Don't put any kexts in S/L/E, Clover will load them automatically.
 If you have some already, delete them and rebuild your cache before rebooting.